WPondian/month-do/README.md

+ *This project aims to help me learn and practice more with technologies like React and TypeScript.*

-# month-do
+# Month Do

   To-do list project that uses a calendar as its main operational interface.